-- > Reduce waiting times through roll-out of e-booking system for specialists, with investment in more specialists and facilities. - ➤ Create a multi-professional approach by supporting the smart centralisation of specialised medical domains.
-Medical centers should provide a comprehensive point of contact for patients to consult physicians as well as psychiatrists, psychologists, social counselors, speech therapists, physiotherapists and other medical professionals.
-Patients' medical data needs to be shared easily but securely and confidentially across healthcare domains so that healthcare professionals can deliver the best care to an individual. - Physical centralisation is primarily necessary for rural areas; in cities, centralisation connects healthcare domains in a smart way through ICT. - Investments in tele-medicine and e-health are required in order to provide an efficient and patient-friendly comprehensive point of contact with healthcare professionals. - > Set up a European Health Express for rural areas or areas that don't have good access to healthcare, and invest in new ideas like mobile clinics48 such as those used by the Red Cross or Lifeline Express.49 - > Ensure the European wide provision of mental health care services. - Patients should have quick access to mental healthcare professionals through their GPs.
+Reduce waiting times through roll-out of an e-booking system for specialists, with investment in more specialists and facilities.

+Create a multi-professional approach by

+supporting the smart centralisation of specialised medical domains.
+Medical centres should provide a comprehensive point of contact for patients to consult physicians as well as psychiatrists, psychologists, social counsellors, speech therapists, physiotherapists and other medical professionals.
+Patient's medical data needs to be shared easily but securely and confidentially across healthcare domains so that healthcare professionals can deliver the best care to an individual.
-47 European Centre for Disease Prevention and Control, Summary of the latest data on antibiotics consumption in the European Union, available at https://ecdc.europa.eu/sites/portal/files/documents/Final_2017_EAAD_ESAC-Net_Summary-edited%2 0-%20FINALwith%20erratum.pdf

-48 Mobile clinics in Ukraine to bring health services to people in need, WHO Europe, available at http://www.euro.who.int/en/countries/ukraine/news/news/2014/12/mobile-clinics-in-ukraine-to-bring-health-services-to-people-in-need

-49 The Story of Lifeline Express, The better India, available at https://www.thebetterindia.com/125248/lifeline-express-world-first-hospital-train-indian-railways/
+Physical centralisation is primarily necessary for rural areas; in cities, centralisation connects healthcare domains in a smart way through ICT.

+Investments in telemedicine and e-health are required in order to provide an efficient and patient-friendly comprehensive point of contact with healthcare professionals.

+Set up a European Health Express for

+rural areas or areas that don't have good access to healthcare, and invest in new ideas like mobile clinics {48} such as those used by the Red Cross or Lifeline Express {49}.

+Ensure the European wide provision of mental health care services.

-- Mental healthcare should increasingly also be offered via innovative e-health platforms, such as video consultations. - Governments should play an active role in promoting mental healthcare.
-This would lower the threshold for patients to seek mental healthcare and forward the destignatization of mental health problems. - Work to eliminate stigma and mystification around of mental illnesses like depression, and provide both early and continued support as well as preventative measures. - Take a holistic, "all of society approach" to mental health based on the WHO Action Plan.50 State interventions regulating the occupational conditions with respect to worker dignity, work-life balance, working hours, vacation time, and the flexibility.
-Measures should be set in place to inform the workforce, to give them support in cases of distress, and to monitor the enforcement of workplace guidelines. - Ensure sufficient coverage of general practitioners and primary care units in economically challenged areas, especially in rural areas, by improving compensation for doctors in rural areas, facilitating medical services to difficult-to-reach areas through e-health, and other measures.
+- Patients should have quick access to mental healthcare professionals through their GPs. - Mental healthcare should increasingly also be offered via innovative e-health platforms, such as video consultations. - Governments should play an active role in promoting mental healthcare.
+This would lower the threshold for patients to seek mental healthcare and forward the destigmatization of mental health problems. - Work to eliminate stigma and mystification around mental illnesses like depression, and provide both early and continued support as well as preventative measures.

+Take a holistic, "all of society approach" to mental health based on the WHO Action Plan {50}.
+State interventions regulating occupational conditions with respect to worker dignity, work-life balance, working hours, vacation time, and flexibility.
+Measures should be set in place to inform the workforce, to give them support in cases of distress, and to monitor the enforcement of workplace guidelines.

+Ensure sufficient coverage of general practitioners and primary care units in economically challenged areas, especially in rural areas, by improving compensation for doctors in rural areas, facilitating medical services to difficult-to-reach areas through e-health, and other measures.